ezcater/sidekiq_publisher/README.md

 be created even when Sidekiq/Redis is temporarily unavailable.
 The separate publisher process handles retries and ensure that each job is delivered to Sidekiq.

+> :warning: Not all jobs are staged in Postgres.
+This is determined dynamically:
+> if the job is enqueued from within an `ActiveRecord` transaction, then it is
+> staged in Postgres.
+If not, then it bypasses Postgres and is enqueued directly
+> to Redis via Sidekiq.

 ## Installation

 Add this line to your application's Gemfile: